 For medical questions, we encourage you to review our information with your doctor.

-Certain types of cancer itself can increase your risk of getting an infection.
-So can certain types of cancer treatment.
+Certain types of cancer treatment can also cause you to have a higher risk of infection.
 Once the cancer cells are treated and treatment is over, the risk of infection usually goes back down.
 For most people with cancer, the greatest risk of getting a serious infection only lasts for a limited time.
 But every patient is different and the side effects of treatments can be very different.
 So, your risk of infection depends on the type of cancer you have and the treatment you get.
 For example, surgery and radiation therapy do not weaken a person’s resistance to infection nearly as much as a bone marrow transplant that uses high doses of chemotherapy (chemo).
 And some drugs used to treat cancer are less likely than others to affect a person’s ability to resist infection.

 Common sites of infection in people with cancer include :